nickbrandt/GitLab/doc/administration/geo/replication/high_availability.md

 [PostgreSQL][postgresql-ha-configuring-application-nodes] and
 [Redis][redis-ha-configuring-the-application-nodes]

+The Geo Primary database will require modification later, as part of [Step 2 of Configure a Geo Secondary][step-2-of-configure-a-geo-secondary].

 ## Configure a Geo Secondary

 A Geo Secondary cluster is similar to any other GitLab HA cluster, with two